ansys/pyaedt/doc/source/EDBAPI/index.rst

 for EDB apps and modules.
 Use the search feature or click links to view API documentation.

-The PyAEDT Edb API includes classes for apps and modules.
-You must initialize the Edb Class to get access to all modules and methods.
+The PyAEDT EDB API includes classes for apps and modules.
+You must initialize the EDB class to get access to all modules and methods.
 All other classes and methods are inherited into the app class.
-If Edb is launched from ``HfssdLayout`` class then it will be accessible in read-only mode.
+If EDB is launched within ``HfssdLayout`` class then it will be accessible in read-only mode.
 Example:

 .. code:: python